Guest post by Harry Shubin

 I have a cat with petting aggression – but I haven’t been bitten in a long time.
 Working with the cat, understanding the cat – goes a long way toward producing desirable behaviors.

-Harry Shubin is the volunteer coordinator for Lost Dog and Cat Rescue Foundation, a Northern Virginia based non-profit animal rescue organization that saves the lives of thousands of homeless and abandoned pets each year.
+Harry Shubin is the newsletter editor for the Feline Foundation of Greater Washington.
 Harry’s entire family is involved in cat rescue: daughter Rachel writes the blog We Have a Situation, where she shares stories of her cat-related life.

 Photo by Jay Davenport